top of page

 You must meet all of the following criteria to be eligible for this position:

-• Previous in-field research and/or testing experience.
+• Field research experience.

 Additional Required Criteria for Welfare Standard Lead

-• 5 or more years of management experience.
+• 3 or more years of management experience.

 Ideal Criteria

-• You can speak Telugu.
+• Ability to speak Telugu.

 The Fine Print